VinaySasidhar/VS/README.md

 🎯 Senior Security Engineer | Cybersecurity Specialist

-🔐 Passionate about system cyber security
+🔐 Passionate about cyber security

 📍 Currently working at BOSCH | Previously worked on SCADA IDS using ML